 Bitcoin miners are people who essentially are rewarded in Bitcoin to protect its protocol.
 They broadcast transactions to the network, process them and verify them, resulting in the public ledger or blockchain being modified in the nodes (computers) that hold it.
 The blockchain is entirely autonomous; these nodes can be owned by anyone and everyone.

 The term blockchain derives from the way that transactions are submitted and processed in the form of blocks.
 Bitcoin blocks are exactly one megabyte in size, and block formation usually takes about 10–12 minutes on average.
-One of the biggest reasons for both Bitcoin’s limited transaction processing speed, which is about 7–10 Transactions per second (TPS) is the number of transactions a blockchain network can process each second or the number o..., and its scalability issues is the network’s block size.
+One of the biggest reasons for both Bitcoin’s limited transaction processing speed, which is about 7–10 transactions per second, and its scalability issues is the network’s block size.

 Bitcoin Cash (which we’ll get into detail about presently) is one of Bitcoin’s largest accomplishments.
-By far number one in terms of The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it... and price, Bitcoin has the most institutional confidence and third-party providers behind it.
+By far number one in terms of market cap and price, Bitcoin has the most institutional confidence and third-party providers behind it.
 BTC reportedly accounts for just below 48% of the global crypto market.